GROWTH REQUIRES MORE

 Chris Wenner, Vice President

-Chris Wenner is a Senior Associate at Carrick Capital Partners and is a member of the founding team.
+Chris Wenner is a Vice President at Carrick Capital Partners and is a member of the founding team.
 Prior to joining Carrick, he was an investment banking analyst at Perella Weinberg Partners, where he focused on mergers and acquisitions and private capital transactions in the technology industry for clients including Oracle, Google and Hewlett-Packard.
 Mr. Wenner graduated from the University of California with a Bachelor of Arts in Economics.

 Mark Schopmeyer, Associate